LezWatch/lezwatchtv-wporg/readme.txt

 = Usage =

-The data can be displayed via a widget, a shortcode, or a Block.
+The data can be displayed via a widget, a shortcode, or a Gutenberg block.

 **Widgets**

 * **LWTV - ...
 Of The Day**
 * **LWTV - On This Day**
 * **LWTV - Last Death**
-* **LWTV - Statistics**

 **Shortcodes**